Wayne County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-BAC over 0.08: If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended for 30 days before the ALR hearing even takes place.
-This is an administrative suspension.
+If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08 or higher, your license will be suspended under North Carolina law.
+The specific duration of the suspension will depend on factors related to your driving record.

 If You Refused Testing